Reservation Policy and guidelines

 You will receive an update on your request within 72 hours.
 If your event is approved, you will receive a confirmation email to ensure the time, date, and space is accurate.

 Reservations requests are coordinated by the Carl A. Fields Center during the academic year.
-Reservations made between June 1st and August 15th are coordinated by University Scheduling.
+Reservations for events between June 4th and August 15th are coordinated by University Scheduling.
 If you are requesting the reservation of a space within the Carl Fields Center between those two dates, please submit the online request form via https://scheduling.princeton.edu.

 All events hosted in the Carl A. Fields Center need to be directly related to our mission and vision for the center.
 This is our effort to ensure the vision of the center is being properly represented.
 Please refer to our mission, pillars and past events.
 Feel free to email the Carl A. Fields Center at Fieldscenter@princeton.edu, if you are unsure if you event follows alongside these guidelines.